IP Pascal: The Linux implementation

 In 2000, a Linux (Red Hat) version was created for text mode only.
 This implementation directly uses the system calls and avoids the use of glibc, and thus creates thinner binaries than if the full support system needed for C were used, at the cost of binary portability.

 The plan is to create a version of the text library that uses termcap info, and the graphical library under X11.

 Steps to "write once, run anywhere"

 In 1997, a version of the terminal library from the original 1980 IP Pascal was ported to windows, and a final encoder started for the 80386.
 However, the main reason for needing an improved encoder, execution speed, was largely made irrelevant by increases in processor speed in the IBM-PC.
 As a result, the new encoder wasn't finished until 2003.

 In 2001, a companion program to IP Pascal was created to translate C header files to Pascal header files.
 This was meant to replace the manual method of creating operating system interfaces for IP Pascal.

 In 2003, a fully graphical, operating system independent module was created for IP Pascal.

 In 2005, the windows management and widget kit was added.

+Pascaline

+In approximately 2015, the language specification for IP Pascal was collected and extended.
+The result was a language called "Pascaline".
+A lot of the Pascaline specification was implemented in IP Pascal.
+However, the decision was made to first bring up the majority of the language on the Pascal-P6 compiler codebase.
+The Pascal-P series is the original compiler from ETH Zurich by Wirth's students there and exists today as Pascal-P4 (the name chosen by Niklaus Wirth).
+It was converted to ISO 7185 Pascal in Pascal-P5, and is being upgraded to the language Pascaline in Pascal-P6.
+At the same time, Pascal-P6 is being fitted as a full compiler, starting with code generation for the AMD64 processor model, with the aim to extend it to other processors such as ARM and RISC-V. The goal is to reach Pascal-P6 1.0 when the Pascaline specification is fully implemented.

+Petit-Ami

+In about 2019, The support library for IP Pascal was recoded in C. The idea of this was twofold: First, to make the library useful to all languages, not just Pascal, and second, to make coding and debugging on new platforms easier and faster.
+Petit-Ami is now present for Windows, Linux, and a partial implementation on Mac OS and BSD Unix.